hybras/hybras.github.io/content/tweets/2024-12-20-Tipping-Math.md

 ---

-https://livingwage.mit.edu/[Living wage] is about $30 in major US metro areas.
+[A Living wage](https://livingwage.mit.edu/) is about $30 in major US metro areas.
 Lets do some example math for tipping a waiter.

 Oh shit.
 None of my math is correct because min wage = tips + tipped wage.
 I was assuming that living wage = min wage + tips, but its actually living wage = tips + more tips.